-ACS Award in Analytical Chemistry
+ACS Award In Analytical Chemistry

-Winning this award "is a very nice recognition of the work that my students and I have done together over the years," Jorgenson says.
-"We were just being curious and having fun, but it is nice to see that it has been useful as well."
+He began his independent research career as an assistant professor of chemistry at Indiana University, Bloomington, in 1976.
+He was promoted to associate professor and full professor in 1982 and 1985, respectively.
+In 1989, he moved to UNC.

-Jorgenson received a B.S. degree from Northern Illinois University in 1974 and earned a Ph.D. from Indiana University in 1979.
-His honors include the 2005 Pittsburgh Analytical Chemistry Award and the ACS Northeast Section's 2004 Esselen Award for Chemistry in the Public Interest.
+Wightman has received many awards, including the Chemical Instrumentation and Electrochemistry Awards from the ACS Division of Analytical Chemistry, the Faraday Medal from the Electrochemistry Group of the Royal Society of Chemistry, and the R. N. Adams Award in Bioanalytical Chemistry from the Pittsburgh Conference.

-The award address will be presented before the Division of Analytical Chemistry.—Susan Morrissey
+The award address will be delivered before the Division of Analytical Chemistry.

 Join the conversation